Boomers explain the lockdown to GenZ – a play in 3 acts

 Zoomer: Two masks?
 Why not just go for 17 masks?

 Boomer: Seventeen masks?
 Hm.
 That’s not a bad idea, actually.
-I’ll make a note to implement a 17-mask policy.
+I’ll make a note to petition the government to implement a 17-mask policy.
 It should be ready by about the time you go on summer vacation.

 Zoomer: So we get to go on vacation?